Revenue-Based Finance vs Revolving Credit: Which Is Right for Your Business?

 Our view

 Revenue-based finance is a legitimate product for the right business.
 If you have predictable SaaS-style revenue and need a single advance for a defined purpose, it can make sense.
-If you carry stock, operate seasonally, or have a repeating working capital need, a revolving credit facility is typically more cost-effective and more structurally aligned with how your business works.
+If you carry stock, operate seasonally, or have a repeating working capital need, a revolving credit facility might be more cost-effective and more structurally aligned with how your business works.

 Related guides